rundeck/docs/docs/manual/execution-lifecycle/job-data.md

 { "key" : {"node1": "nodevalue1", "node2": "nodevalue2" } }
 ```

-You can select a subset of node values using a syntax after the `@` sign in the key:
+Select a subset of node values using a syntax after the `@` sign in the key:

 * `key@~REGEX` matches all nodes matching the regular expression

-Similarly for Step values, you can select values based on the step key using this syntax:
+Similarly for Step values, select values based on the step key using this syntax:

 * `*:key` matches all steps
 * `1:key` only step 1 value